SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

 \section{The Polarimetric CMZ at 214 \micron}

-Having verified our DR2 reduction we combine these DR2 data with the DR1 observations presented in \citetalias{Butterfield2023} for a full map of the CMZ.
+Having verified our DR2 reduction, we combine these DR2 data with the DR1 observations presented in \citetalias{Butterfield2023} to obtain a full map of the CMZ.
 This combination is straightforward since the DR1 and DR2 fields were reduced using identical \textit{CRUSH} parameters.
 We therefore co-added all of the individual DR1 and DR2 fields using the DRP \textit{merge} algorithm.
 The combined fields consist of the DR2 fields presented previously in Table \ref{tab:DR2} and the set of DR1 fields shown in Table \ref{tab:DR1}.

-The upper panel of Figure \ref{fig:fire_full} reveals the polarization pseudovectors (yellow dashes) obtained from our combined FIREPLACE DR1 and DR2 observations that cover the entire CMZ.
-Polarization orientations are only displayed for lines of sight that pass the selection criteria described in Section \ref{sec:red_meth}.
-Even with these significance cuts we obtain $\rm\sim$65,000 Nyquist-sampled pseudovectors from our full 214 \micron\ map of the CMZ.
+The upper panel of Figure \ref{fig:fire_full} reveals the polarization pseudovectors (yellow pseudovectors) obtained from our combined FIREPLACE DR1 and DR2 observations that cover the entire CMZ.
+Polarization orientations are only displayed for lines-of-sight that pass the selection criteria described in Section \ref{sec:red_meth}.
+Even with these significance cuts we obtain $\rm\sim$64,000 Nyquist-sampled pseudovectors from our full 214 \micron\ map of the CMZ, a significant increase from the 24,000 pseudovectors obtained in DR1 \citepalias{Butterfield2023}.

-Following the approach of \citetalias{Butterfield2023}, for the remainder of this paper we assume that the dust grain alignment mechanism responsible for the polarized emission is such that the angular momentum vector of the grains is predominantly parallel to the magnetic field direction and that the grains are spinning preferentially about their axis of greatest moment of inertia.
-This implies that the inferred direction of the magnetic field in the plane of the sky is perpendicular to the emergent polarization (or electric field) direction.
-This is consistent with $B$-RAT alignment theory \citep{Andersson2015, Lazarian07}.
+Following the approach of \citetalias{Butterfield2023} we assume that the dust grain alignment mechanism responsible for the polarized emission results from the grains preferentially aligning perpendicular to the magnetic field orientation.
+The dust grains spin preferentially about their axis of greatest moment of inertia.
+This scenario implies that the inferred direction of the magnetic field in the plane of the sky is perpendicular to the emergent polarization (or electric field) direction.
+This is consistent with $B$-RAT alignment theory \citep{Lazarian07,Andersson2015}.
 We note that ultimately this interpretation of polarization will rely on a more complete theoretical understanding of the physics of grain alignment than currently exists.

-The lower panel of Figure \ref{fig:fire_full} shows the derived magnetic field pseudovectors obtained by rotating the polarization angle orientations shown in the upper panel of Figure \ref{fig:fire_full} by 90\degree\ under the assumption of $B$-RAT alignment.
+The lower panel of Figure \ref{fig:fire_full} shows the derived magnetic field pseudovectors obtained by rotating the polarization angle pseudovectors shown in the upper panel of Figure \ref{fig:fire_full} by 90\degree\ under the assumption of $B$-RAT alignment.
+These magnetic field pseudovectors are shown overlayed on the FIREPLACE $I_{214}$ emission.